GNS-Science/nzshm-model/docs/api/logic_tree/source_logic_tree_config_format.md

     ],

     // Correlations are used to make branches always be paired with others when forming all
     // combinations of the branch_set branches.
-Branches are identified by branch name and branch
+Branches are identified by branch branch_id and branch
-    // set short name.
+    // set short_name.
 The first entry identifies the "primary" branch.
 The primary branch will only
     // be paired with the other branches in it's list (e.g. "HIK1" will only be combined with "PUY1"
     // not "PUY2").
 However, it is possible for the non-primary branches to be combined with more
     // than one branch from the primary list, as shown below.
 The correlations are not limited to